This post explores the topic of being right in relationships.

 -

 “How you handle conflicts over time can determine whether your connection becomes deeper or whether you start drifting apart.” — this feels so true to me, and I’ll add that this is a common theme amongst ALL relationships.
-We think that in a picture-perfect relationship, we’ll agree on everything and never have conflict, but this is not the case.
+We think that in a picture-perfect healthy relationship, we’ll agree on everything and never have conflict, but this is not the case.
 Of course, there are relationships with higher levels of agreement and compatibility than others, but according to Gottman Institute research, it’s more important to focus on HOW you’re disagreeing, not HOW MUCH you’re disagreeing.
+Every relationship experiences conflict, but conflict resolution is key.

 -

 “[Conflict is a chance to] practice honoring your truths while remaining flexible.” — this is such a powerful statement.
-Self-sacrificing in a relationship and never communicating what you believe (or your “truth”) is not helpful, however, bulldozing your partner(s) and only allowing space for your beliefs (or “truths”) is not helpful, either.
+Self-sacrificing in a relationship and never communicating what you believe (or your “truth”) is not helpful, however, bulldozing your partner(s) and only allowing space for your beliefs (or “truths”) is not helpful for building a solid foundation, either.
 There needs to be space for all parties to speak their minds and hearts, while being flexible to hearing other perspectives and validating them as true, too.

 -

-”Ego craves to win, but loving clarity seeks to understand.” — how would our relationships change if instead of trying to “win” and “be right” we sought to better understand the people across from us?
-It’s so challenging to do in the moment, but practicing the ability to listen to a loved one without invalidating them is major in relationships.
+”Ego craves to win, but loving clarity seeks to understand.” — how would our relationships change if instead of trying to “win” and “be right” we sought to better understand the person's feelings across from us?
+It’s so challenging to do in the moment, but spending time practicing active listening to a loved one without invalidating them is major in relationships (and a sign of personal growth!).
 And the more we can practice this, the more we may receive it in return.

 -

-“Once it is clear how you both felt, the real work revolves around collectively figuring out how you can meet each other in the middle and move forward.” — compromise is essential in relationships.
+“Once it is clear how you both felt, the real work revolves around collectively figuring out how you can meet each other in the middle and move forward.” — honest communication and ultimately, compromise, is essential in relationships.
 It’s not “my way or the highway” but “let’s tackle this as a team, even if it means neither of us are getting the exact result we expected.”
 This is a skill that is involved in all relationships, and expecting otherwise is dangerous.
 Being in a relationship without any compromise could mean one person is always getting their way, and another person is always allowing that to happen.
+This is often not beneficial in the long run.

 Let’s return to the saying “we can be right, or be in a relationship” now after reflecting on Yung Pueblo’s powerful words about seeking understanding over winning.